 I actually know of a new writing app that’s pretty awesome, much more modern than Scrivener and I’m looking forward to sharing it (it’s based on my 24 chapter plot outlines.)
 But it’s not ready yet.

 In the meantime, you can try my Scrivener Template.

-Sure, you can export as an ebook easily, which is pretty sweet and easy, as long as you don’t need to make changes.
-But you can’t do advanced stuff like embed fonts.
+Sure, you can export as an ebook easily, which is pretty sweet, as long as you don’t need to make changes.
+But you can’t do advanced stuff like fancy fonts or chapter headings.